earthpulse/ml-inference/README.md

 Alternatively, you can use `AlertManager` to send notifications via email, Slack, etc. (out of the scope of this repository).

+### Data Drift Detection

+Data drift detection is an important monitoring practice in ML systems that helps identify when the statistical properties of your production data differ significantly from the training data.
+This difference can lead to model performance degradation over time.

+- Feature drift: Changes in the input data distribution (e.g., image pixel values, color distributions)
+- Label drift: Changes in the target variable distribution
+- Concept drift: Changes in the relationship between features and target

+Common Causes are seasonal changes, changes in data collection methods, population shifts, hardware/sensor changes, and data quality issues.

+You can use the `DRIFT_DETECTION` environment variable to enable drift detection.
+This will add a `DriftDetector` for each model.
+By default, the drift detector will monitor the input size for a given number of requests and report mean values with Prometheus (which can be visualized in Grafana and used to set alerts).
+Feel free to modify the `src/drift.py` file to monitor other metrics or to implement a different drift detection algorithm.

 ## Building a new processor

 This repository offers functionality for creating production-grade APIs to perform inference on ML models.

 ### Developing locally